IchanP/L3-DateConverter/reflektion.md

 # FUTURE REFLECTION

+## Chapter 4

+I am aware that JSDOC goes against the superflous comments rule or whatever, however I feel like this stands in contrast to the code standard followed by my fellow students @lnu-eslint-config or w/e

+//TODO - talk about this

 ## Chapter 6

 Decided to make a class for building an "a" element.
 I wanted to create a more general header which would build any number of "a" elements.
 This required me to make a data structure which held the fields required to build it.
 I originally considered simply making it an anonymous object, however since that would make it hard for the caller to know what to pass, as well as make error handling hard I decided to make a class out of it.
 The class only consists of 2 fields and they both have getters, which I suppose breaks against the "Data Abstraction" rule, which is to hide the implementation, but as the job of the class is to act as a Data Structure rather than a proper object I feel like this is acceptable.
 Especially as it does not have any setters.